 All financial loans are carefully crafted with the goal of reaping profit from you, not helping you get ahead in the world.
 So how do lenders pursue that overriding agenda using a 0% interest strategy?

-Canstar's website currently features 112 0% credit card balance transfer deals.
+Money comparison website Mozo currently features almost 100 0% credit card balance transfer deals.
 Some of them may even be a smart move if you proceed with caution.

-According to Davies, a better profit margin is probably a seller's main motivation for offering low or no interest deals.
-With zero interest deals, the sticker price is usually higher to begin with.
-Simply put, a car on offer with 0% interest finance will likely be priced higher than one on a regular finance plan.
+A better profit margin is usually a seller's main motivation for offering low or no interest deals.
+With zero interest deals, the sticker price may be higher to begin with.

 Businesses generally aren't in the habit of providing something for nothing – so do your research and stay smart.